 After some months of zero new discoveries, a massive break through was made!

 On the Syrian track, Ruined Run, a rider was looking for any signs of a new portal.
-By looking around the rider discovered an area of the track that was off the normal driving line but still accessible to the rider by bailing out.
+A small “x”was found in the area where the portal appears, a rider discovered it was in an area of the track that was off the normal driving line but still accessible to the rider by bailing out.
 The rider was streaming this at the time and one of their viewers asked them to show them this out of the way area.
 By sheer and utter luck, the rider bailed out into the area with 143 faults!
 The rider wiggled around and out of nowhere the portal appeared and the rider dropped into the yellow room!
 WOW!
-After some investigating riders discovered three numbered plates hidden throughout the track, the plates are numbered 1, 4 and 3 leading to the 143 faults.
-Alongside these numbered plates, it was also found that a small white “x” had been placed in the area where the portal appears, this small “x” was added after a game patch and is believed to be a hint from Antti Ilvessou after seeing the community make zero progress.
+After some investigating, riders discovered three numbered plates hidden throughout the track, the plates are numbered 1, 4 and 3 leading to the 143 faults.
+The small “x” was found to have been added after a game patch and is believed to be a hint from Antti Ilvessuo after seeing the community make zero progress.
 Ironically this portal was found by accident considering the mechanism to hide it was put in place to ensure it wasn’t found by accident!

 We now have the green, blue and yellow rooms.
 We only have to find the red room now!
 The riddle community went into overdrive to find this.